Restoration of the Great Silk Road

 On May 17, 2023, on the sidelines of the Kazan Forum, a loan agreement was signed between the Russian Federation and the Islamic Republic of Iran on Russia’s financing the construction of the Rasht-Astara railway line, the missing segment of the corridor.

 There are plans for the future integration of the North-South and Baku-Tbilisi-Kars transport corridors, and Azerbaijan is actively involved in both initiatives.
 One significant endeavor is the construction of the Osmanli-Horadiz-Aghband-Nakhchivan-Kars railway line, which will position Azerbaijan as a transit hub linking both transport corridors that traverse the country.
-This integration holds promising prospects for Azerbaijan, Georgia, Turkey, Europe, China, Kazakhstan, and other Central Asian republics, all of which stand to benefit from enhanced connectivity and expanded transportation opportunities.
+This integration holds promising prospects for Azerbaijan, Georgia, Türkiye, Europe, China, Kazakhstan, and other Central Asian nations, all of which stand to benefit from enhanced connectivity and expanded transportation opportunities.

 As part of Azerbaijan's focused policy objectives, concerted efforts are underway to bolster both the development of domestic transport infrastructure and the transformation of the nation into a Eurasian transport hub.
 Highways situated along international transport corridors within Azerbaijan are undergoing reconstruction to meet the highest available standards.
 Moreover, significant initiatives such as transitioning from direct to alternating current, conducting comprehensive infrastructure overhauls, modernizing the railway traffic structure, and enhancing control systems are currently in progress within the railway sector.